 For AAS MFCN base stations in the 1800 MHz band, the BEM is expressed in terms of Total Radiated Power (TRP).
 TRP is defined as the integral of the power radiated by an antenna array system in different directions over the entire radiation sphere.
 TRP is equal to the total conducted power input into the antenna array system less any losses in the antenna array system.

-Conversion from e.i.r.p. limit per antenna for the non-AAS BS to a corresponding TRP limit is done following the guidelines given in 3GPP TS 38.104 [Ref], assuming a [18] dBi antenna gain considered in CEPT Report 040/041 and giving the value which corresponds to a total of eight beam forming antennas (scaling factor of 9 dB).
+Conversion from e.i.r.p. limit per antenna for the non-AAS BS to a corresponding TRP limit is done following the guidelines given in 3GPP TS 38.104 [Ref], assuming a20 dBi antenna gain and giving the value which corresponds to a total of eight beam forming antennas (scaling factor of 9 dB).

 ’The square bracket values in the tables below for non-AAS is based on 18 dBi antenna gain.
 Further reference is required to confirm this value.